KramnKat/rsschool-cv-archieved/cv.md

 ***
 I am 23 year old.
 I have university bachelor's degree in international relationships.
 After graduation I got the position of Event director's personal assistant in Saint Petersburg Yacht Club.
 I help my executive in organization of sport and sailing events and also do personal tasks.
 I am doint tasks from fifferent areas as sport, sailing, cultural, museum, HR spheres.

-But I have decided to lern something extremelt new.
+But I have decided to lern something extremely new.
 I whant to develop myself in IT sphere, especially in Frontend Developing.

 1. My strenghts:
    * ability to sit still;